formkiq/formkiq-core/README.md

 <br />

-<div align="center"><strong>Add Document Management functionality to your  applications, without constraints.</strong><br>An open core, API-First Document Management System (DMS), developed with flexibility in mind.
+<div align="center">FormKiQ&trade; Core is an open source Document Management System (DMS) that supports anyone from startups to enterprises.<br>API first design makes it perfect to run standalone or to add Document Management functionality to existing applications.<br><br>It's an alternative to Google Drive, eFileCabinet, DocuPhase, and M-files.
 <br />
 <br />
 </div>